Research

 Helms, Benjamin, Sonal Pandya, and Rajkumar Venkatesan.
 2024.
 "War on Aisle 5: Casualties, National Identity, and Consumer Behavior."
 Journal of Conflict Resolution, Online First.

 Helms, Benjamin.
 2023.
 "Exit or Voice?
 Corruption Perceptions and Emigration."
-Studies in Comparative International Development, Online First.
+Studies in Comparative International Development, 59: 138-175.

 Helms, Benjamin and David Leblang.
 2022.
 "Labor Market Policy as Immigration Control: The Case of Temporary Protected Status."
 International Studies Quarterly, 66 (3), sqac042.